 - Students must register their bike/e-bike/scooter with the office to be able to park on campus.
 Students and parents/guardians must also sign a pledge to act responsibly and safely and follow all traffic laws while riding to and from school. - Students are asked to use the bike path on Lefty Gomez Field with access on Sir Francis Drake Blvd.
 Do not ride up or down Glen Drive, through the parking lot or enter or exit through the entrance driveway. - Riders are to dismount once they arrive on campus. - Riding double is not allowed. - State Law requires that students wear properly fitting bicycle helmets. - Although the school takes reasonable steps to ensure the security of students' bicycles, students bring their bikes to school at their own risk. - Bicycles must be placed in bike stands and locked.
-Students should use a high-quality lock and should check to make sure that the lock is secure. - As e-bikes require more parking space than regular bikes, there is designated e-bike parking separate from the bike parking.
+Students should use a high-quality lock and should check to make sure that the lock is secure. - Only legal e-bikes will be approved to park on campus.
+Please make sure you check with local laws when purchasing your student an e-bike. - As e-bikes require more parking space than regular bikes, there is designated e-bike parking separate from the bike parking.
 E-bike parking is available on the upper blacktop. - E-bike parking spaces will be assigned to students for the year on a first-come, first-serve basis to ensure there is enough parking for all students.
 Students should get their assigned parking space from the office when they register their bike. - Parking in non-designated areas or obstructing pathways, entrances, or exits is strictly prohibited.
 Designated parking spaces will be clearly marked and communicated to all students.
 If a student fails to park in the designated space, the administration reserves the right to lock or confiscate the mode of transportation.

-SCOOTERS, ROLLERBLADES & SKATEBOARD
+SCOOTERS, ROLLERBLADES & SKATEBOARDS

 - Skateboards, roller blades, scooters, etc. may not be ridden on campus.
 These items must be stored in the shed behind the office at the beginning of the school day and remain in one location until afternoon dismissal. - The school is not responsible for lost or damaged items. - Students who ride scooters must park it in one of the two bike cages (located by the PE/600 building and by the 8th grade/400 building).
-Both parking areas are secured by a lock during the school day. - Students must keep their skateboards and rollerblades in the Skate Shed behind the main office. - E-scooters are not allowed to be parked on campus as riders must be sixteen years of age or older to lawfully ride.
+Both parking areas are secured by a lock during the school day. - Students must keep their skateboards and rollerblades in the Skate Shed behind the main office

+• E-scooters and e-skateboards are not allowed to be parked on campus as riders must be sixteen years of age or older to lawfully ride.